Mdthr/alx-low_level_programming/0x0C-more_malloc_free/README.md

- function that concatenates two strings
+Write a function that creates an array of integers